Math 5248: Cryptology and Number Theory

 be introduced, as will random number generators and cryptographic

 protocols.
-The basics of the Bitcoin cryptocurrency will be covered
+The basics of the Bitcoin cryptocurrency and of blockchain

 as an example of the application of the techniques developed in the